rymarinelli/MCP_Scanner/README.md

         "repo_url": "https://github.com/rymarinelli/vulnerable_flask_SQL",
         "apply_commits": true,
         "push": true,
-        "create_pr": true,
+        "create_pr": true
-        "github_token": "'"${GITHUB_TOKEN}"'"
       }' \
   https://busy-papers-melt.loca.lt/scan
 ```

-As long as either `GITHUB_TOKEN` is provided in the JSON payload (as shown
-above) or exported in the environment where the tunnel script is running, the
+As long as ``GITHUB_TOKEN`` is exported in the environment where the tunnel
-scanner authenticates to GitHub, pushes the remediation branch, and opens a
+script is running, the scanner authenticates to GitHub, pushes the remediation
+branch, and opens a
 pull request.
 Keep `GIT_USER` and `GIT_EMAIL` configured to control the commit
 authorship information applied to generated fixes.